microsoft/InQRy/README.md

 InQRy obtains hardware specs using shell commands and parses the output for the desired information.
-It then takes that information, processes it and instructs the `qrcode` Python module to create a QR code, which is displayed on the screen for scanning.
+It then takes that information, processes it and instructs [python-qrcode](https://github.com/lincolnloop/python-qrcode) to create a QR code, which is displayed on the screen for scanning.

 InQRy determines which instructions to follow based on the